• Nearly 1,000 more tests carried out than last quarter

 “As the Tokyo 2020 Olympics and Paralympics were drawing nearer it was important to boost testing.
 The build-up to any major event is a high-risk period in relation to anti-doping, and through the delivery of a comprehensive, risk-based and intelligence-led pre-Games testing programme, UKAD, along with all other anti-doping organisations, endeavoured to keep the Games clean.
-That we managed to significantly boost testing numbers is credit to our hard-working teams, both internal and out in the field, who showed dedication and professionalism in redoubling their efforts.
+That we managed to significantly boost testing numbers is a credit to our hard-working teams, both internal and out in the field, who showed dedication and professionalism in redoubling their efforts”.

 “But even prior to this latest quarter, and all across the difficult pandemic period, we managed to continue our testing, continuously adapting our practices to adhere to evolving guidelines.
-Our strategy allowed us not only to deliver a testing programme that is intelligence-led and risk-based, but to also deliver education and outreach programmes to boost knowledge and awareness of the risks.
-This component of our work, focused on prevention, sporting integrity, and the value of fair play, was especially important across a sporting calendar decimated by the pandemic.”
+Our strategy allowed us not only to deliver a testing programme that is intelligence-led and risk-based but to also deliver education and outreach programmes to boost knowledge and awareness of the risks.
+This component of our work focused on prevention, sporting integrity, and the value of fair play was especially important across a sporting calendar decimated by the pandemic.”

-In addition to UKAD collecting samples from British athletes in the UK, international tests of UK athletes based overseas while training are conducted on behalf of UKAD by the local National Anti-Doping Organisation or private Sample Collection Agency.
+In addition to UKAD collecting samples from British athletes in the UK, international tests of UK athletes based overseas while training is conducted on behalf of UKAD by the local National Anti-Doping Organisation or private Sample Collection Agency.
 International-level UK athletes may also have been tested by their respective International Federation.

 UKAD will continue to test athletes ahead of the Tokyo 2020 Paralympic Games which begin in just under two weeks’ time (24 August) and across the rest of the sporting year.
 Athletes are reminded that testing can happen anytime, anyplace.